--See other comments/administration advice for guidance on administration; a dose table that provides dose volume (mL) based on weight may be found in manufacturer's product labeling.
+-See Other comments/Administration advice for guidance on administration; the manufacturer's product labeling provides a dose table which includes dose volume (mL) based on weight.

 -The use in patients with advance spinal muscular atrophy (e.g., complete paralysis of limbs, permanent ventilator-dependence) has not been evaluated.

 -The safety and effectiveness of repeat administration have not been evaluated.